Call for Abstract

 - Track 7-6Stereochemical Issues in Chemical Biology

-Computational Chemistry is the area of chemistry which involves the use of computer simulation to predict, understand, or explain chemical reactivity and solving chemical problems.
-It uses methods of theoretical chemistry, incorporated into efficient computer programs, to calculate the structures and properties of molecules and solids.
+Advancement of computer in chemistry is an emerging field which involves the use of computer simulation to predict, understand, or explain chemical reactivity and solving chemical problems using the methods of theoretical chemistry, incorporated into efficient computer programs, to calculate the structures and properties of molecules and solids.

 - Track 8-1Visualizing Electronic Structures and Electrostatic Potentials